knime/knime-python/org.knime.python3.nodes/documentation.md

     - `my_extension.py`, which contains Python definitions of the nodes of your extension.
     - `config.yml`, just outside of the folder, contains information that binds your extension and the corresponding `conda`/Python environment with KAP.

-4. Create a `conda`/Python environment containing the [`knime-python-base`](https://anaconda.org/knime/knime-python-base) metapackage together with [`packaging`](https://anaconda.org/anaconda/packaging).
+4. Create a `conda`/Python environment containing the [`knime-python-base`](https://anaconda.org/knime/knime-python-base) metapackage, together with the node development API [`knime-extension`](https://anaconda.org/knime/knime-extension), and [`packaging`](https://anaconda.org/anaconda/packaging).
 If you are using `conda`, you can create the environment by running the following command in your terminal (macOS/Linux) or Anaconda Prompt (Windows):

     ```console
-    conda create -n my_python_env python=3.9 packaging knime-python-base -c knime -c conda-forge
+    conda create -n my_python_env python=3.9 packaging knime-python-base knime-extension -c knime -c conda-forge
     ```
     If you would like to install `knime-python-base` and `packaging` into an already existing environment, you can run the following command _from within that environment_:

     ```console
-    conda install knime-python-base packaging -c knime -c conda-forge
+    conda install knime-python-base knime-extension packaging -c knime -c conda-forge
     ```

     Note that you __must__ append both the `knime` and `conda-forge` channels to the commands in order for them to work.